Shiny is a package for the

 R session.
 Each of the Shiny apps archived here provides a focused introduction to a topic of importance to analytical chemistry, covering an amount of material equivalent to one section of a chapter or one figure found in a typical textbook.
 Applications are run in a browser either remotely using shinyapps.io as a hosting service, or locally using a computer with

 R installed; details on both methods are outlined below.

 The easiest way to explore a Shiny app is to use the app link, which runs the app remotely using the shinyapps.io server as this does not require a local installation of

 R or the Shiny package.
 At present, the hosting of apps at shinyapps.io is through a basic account that limits the amount of monthly usage of the apps; if you cannot access one of these apps at shinyapps.io, try running the app locally on a computer running

-The following Shiny app are under development and their titles are shared here with minimal descriptions; although links to the code and to hosted versions are provided, these are works in progress and there is no guarantee that the code or the apps are fully functional.
+The following Shiny apps are under development and their titles are shared here with minimal descriptions; although links to the code is provided, these are works in progress and there is no guarantee that the code or the apps are fully functional.

 load("shiny") at the command prompt.
 Finally, to run the app, use the code link and follow the instructions in the app's readme file; in general, the command is